dumitru-stratulat/calendar-task/README.md

-# Goal Tracker Mobile App build using Flutter 3.25 beta
+# Calendar Task Mobile App build using Flutter 3.25 beta + Riverpod

 Goal Tracker is an app that monitors and records the progress of users' goals.